BigDataULPGC-Lukasz-Stolzmann/TASK-1/README.md

 ## Authors

-Research conducted as part of programming language performance analysis coursework.
+Matrix multiplication performance analysis by Lukasz Stolzmann.

 ---

-**Note**: This benchmark uses simple timing methods for educational purposes.
+**Note**: This benchmark uses timing methods for educational purposes.
 For production applications, consider specialized libraries like Intel MKL, OpenBLAS, or CUDA.